 Also well known are the Association's activities during the annual Capping Week.
-These celebrations, now established traditions, 'commenced in the 1890's with demonstrations and displays at the capping ceremony.
+These celebrations, now established traditions, commenced in the 1890's with demonstrations and displays at the capping ceremony.
 Over the years the field of the celebrations extended, and now the capping activities include the production of Revue, the conducting of the procession, and the publishing of the Capping Book.
 These take place in the final week of the first term.

-The Association undertakes frequent social functions, and these fulfil an important purpose and are well supported by students.
-The Capping Ball is now held in the Peter Pan Cabaret and is always a particularly popular function.
+The Association undertakes frequent social functions, including a Freshers' dance, Capping, and Graduation Balls.
+The first two weeks of the university year are organised to provide new students with an introduction to the clubs and social activities of the Association.
 Other balls, numerous small dances, known as "coffee evenings", and similar functions are held from time to time.

-The Association endeavours to promote student welfare in many other ways, not the least of which is the publication of "Craccum", the student newspaper.
+A most important feature is "Craccum", the student newspaper.
 Ten issues of "Craccum" appear each year, and the paper, traditionally expressing students' opinions, engenders considerable interest.